ailisc97/Project_Milestone_3/README.md

 #### Returning Visitor Goals
-* As a Returning User, I want to know how to contact the creators of this website.
+* As a Returning User, I want to know who are the creators of this website.
 * As a Returning user, I want to set up an account so I can add resturant(s) to the website.

 #### Frequent Visitor Goals